idvorkin/idvorkin.github.io/_d/time_off.md

 With staycations, it's especially easy to oscillate between vegetating, grinding through the todo list, and ruminating on work.
 I suspect there are special tools for staycations - I should think through them.

-## Combined Learnings
+## Igor's Personal combined learnings

 Here are the combined learnigns from my time offs.
-Make sure to read an interalize it!
+Igor needs to read and internalize it.

 ### Before you go